nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 * `Redis <http://redis.io/>`_, PHP module 2.2.5 and up required.
    For distributed caching.

-Memcaches must be explicitly configured in Nextcloud 8.1 and up by installing and enabling your desired cache, and then adding the appropriate entry to ``config.php`` (See :doc:`config_sample_php_parameters` for an overview of all possible config parameters).
+Memcaches must be explicitly configured in Nextcloud by installing and enabling your desired cache, and then adding the appropriate entry to ``config.php`` (See :doc:`config_sample_php_parameters` for an overview of all possible config parameters).